 Hybrid or cloud services are only slightly different to those we have explored so far, although they can have a range of benefits to website owners.

 Generally, hybrid hosting combines elements of VPS with dedicated hosting, further enhancing the power and functionality that is enjoyed by website that might have previously been on a VPS.
 The cost of a hybrid solution will be higher than a VPS platform, but will ultimately depend on how many dedicated elements are built into a particular service plan.

 The biggest difference with cloud servers is that websites tend to be hosted across a number of servers rather than on just one physical server.
 This can make cloud hosted websites more reliable, as if one server shuts down, a site can easily take resources from another until the original one is working again.
 VPS and dedicated options are usually available on the cloud.
-Choosing a Server

 Choosing the correct server solution for your site is easy as long as you are realistic with what you need.
 Now that you understand what web hosting is, ensure that you choose the server most able to meet the demands of your website.
 Remember that the benefits of a more powerful platform will easily outweigh the costs if your site performs as you predict.
 Focusing too much on cost will leave you, and your website visitors, well undersold.